Natural skincare solutions: Dry skin vs dehydrated skin

 These are the most popular occlusive substances.
 They are inexpensive to produce and are effective occlusive agents.

-Many top-rated products like Vaseline, Le Mer's Crème de la Mer, Glossier's Balm Dotcom, CeraVe Healing Ointment, and Kiehl's Lip Balm #1 are petrolatum-based.
+Top-rated products like Vaseline, Le Mer's Crème de la Mer, Glossier's Balm Dotcom, CeraVe Healing Ointment, and Kiehl's Lip Balm #1 are petrolatum-based.

-Dimethicone is one of the most popular synthetic occlusive ingredients because it is inexpensive and easy to produce and it excels at forming an excellent moisture barrier over the skin.
+Dimethicone is one of the most popular synthetic occlusive ingredients because it is inexpensive and easy to produce and excels at forming an excellent moisture barrier over the skin.

 8 POINTS YOU MUST KNOW BEFORE MAKING HOMEMADE SKINCARE

-Homemade skin care is now a booming trend and you’ll find homemade skincare DIY-ers keenly sharing their recipes and results on social media.
+Homemade skin care is now a booming trend, and you’ll find homemade skincare DIY-ers keenly sharing their recipes and results on social media.

-Not all skin care formulations can be made at home, some need technical and cosmetic science expertise to be made safely and in line with various regulations and guidelines such as those stipulated by the EU and FDA.
+Not all skin care formulations can be made at home.
+Some need technical and cosmetic science expertise to be made safely and in line with various regulations and guidelines, such as those stipulated by the EU and FDA.